 Merit Based Incentive Payment System (MIPS)

-On October 14, 2016, CMS finalized MACRA’s new Medicare Quality Payment Program (QPP) rules.
+CMS finalized MACRA’s Medicare Quality Payment Program (QPP) rule for 2018 on November 2, 2017.
+Year two of the QPP MIPS rule builds upon the new quality reporting initiative.
 Here are some of the highlights:

 Covisint Enterprise Analysis Service

 For organizations that need assistance aggregating their Quality Measure data Covisint offers an analysis service.
 The Covisint MIPS Enterprise service allows organizations to report MIPS Quality Measures as either individual eligible clinicians or as a group (GPRO) with data aggregated across the group TIN.
 By extracting your billing and clinical data from your source systems and uploading to Covisint via a secure file transport system Covisint can then analyze the data identifying measure eligible encounters and performance.